-Holdings become vacant as tenants move on to larger farms, retire or their term of years expire.
-Since 1984, New lettings have incorporated a retirement clause requiring the tenant to retire upon the age of 65 and following the introduction of the Agricultural Tenancies Act 1995, new lettings will usually be for a predetermined length.
-Tenancies dating from before 1984 enable the tenant to continue for the whole of their lifetime should he so wish.
-But it should be noted that Council Farms are provided as a gateway into the industry and it is hoped that all successful applicants will continue to seek opportunities to move onto larger farms within the private sector.
+Tenancies dating from before 1984 enable the tenant to continue for the whole of their lifetime should the tenant so wish, but it should be noted that Council Farms are provided as a gateway into the industry and it is hoped that all will continue to seek opportunities to move onto larger farms within the private sector.

 When a holding becomes vacant it is advertised in the National Farming press and at least one local newspaper.
 Those interested, are asked to apply for particulars (usually for a small fee) and attend a viewing day when all potential applicants can walk the farm, view the facilities and discuss any matters which they may wish to raise with the Land Agent.